open-quantum-safe/liboqs/README.md

 You can cross compile liboqs for various platforms.
 Detailed information is available [in the Wiki](https://github.com/open-quantum-safe/liboqs/wiki/Platform-specific-notes-for-building-liboqs#cross-compiling).

+## KAT Hash Sources

+The `kat_kem`, `kat_sig`, and `kat_sig_stfl` executables generate deterministic Known Answer Test (KAT) outputs following the same procedures used in the NIST Post-Quantum Cryptography (PQC) submission requirements.

+For testing purposes, the output of these executables is normalized to Unix-style line endings and hashed using SHA256.
+The expected hash values are stored in:

+- `tests/KATs/kem/kats.json`
+- `tests/KATs/sig/kats.json`
+- `tests/KATs/sig_stfl/kats.json`

+These JSON files serve as the authoritative expected values ("source of truth") for KAT verification within liboqs.
+During testing, the hash of the generated KAT output is compared against the corresponding value in these files to ensure deterministic behavior and cross-platform consistency.

+If changes are made to KAT generation logic, the corresponding hash values in these JSON files must be regenerated to reflect the updated deterministic outputs.

 ## Documentation

 More detailed information on building, optional build parameters, example applications, coding conventions and more can be found in the [wiki](https://github.com/open-quantum-safe/liboqs/wiki).